MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/intercompany-how-setup.md

 5. Choose the **Dimension Values Mapping** action.
 6. On the **Intercompany Dimension Values Mapping** page, the steps to create the mapping are similar to what you just did for dimensions.

-## <a name="set-up-intercompany-general-journal-templates-and-batches"></a>Set up intercompany general journal templates and batches
+## Set up intercompany general journal templates and batches

 You must set up a general journal template and a general journal batch to use by default for intercompany transactions.
 The template and batch are especially important if you automatically accept intercompany transactions from your partners.
 To learn more about auto-accepting transactions, go to [Auto-accept transactions from intercompany partners](#auto-accept-transactions-from-intercompany-partners).